 I have never experienced Hawaiian island fever but I have heard people complain about it.
 Hawaii is literally in the middle of the Pacific Ocean, thousands of miles from any major country.
 Say goodbye to long road trips, you can circle the island in one day!
 Flights to the mainland or other countries aren’t cheap, however, you can fly to another Hawaiian island for the weekend so you aren’t totally restricted.

 My suggestion for avoiding Island fever in Hawaii is to keep busy by exploring the beautiful beaches and hiking trails, and take a weekend trip to Kauai, Maui or the big island every now and then!
-If you don’t think about Island Fever, you will probably never get it!
+If you don’t think about Island Fever, you probably won’t get it!

 If you’re working far from where you live on Oahu then traffic is going to be an issue.
 A 20-minute bus ride can take up to an hour during peak hour traffic, but why stress, you’re living the laid-back island life.